Zeikrom251/Folder-Generator/README.md

 - Download the file
 - Put it in a the folder where you wish to create your **Folder Maze**
-- Double click on the file tp execute and wait for the terminal page to tell you that is done
+- Double click on the file to execute and wait for the terminal page to tell you that is done